Contents

 I do not need an image of Blender's Info View and I don't need to see Blender's Python Console either.

-If the error only occurs on a certain model, please attach the blend file as well.
+If an error only occurs in a specific .blend file or in a certain blender context and you can reproduce it, please attach the blend file to your email as well.

 Please remove any part of the model that doesn't contribute to the problem to keep the file size small.